quicwg/multipath/draft-ietf-quic-multipath.md

 {{I-D.bonaventure-iccrg-schedulers}} provides several general-purpose packet schedulers depending on the application goals.

-The receiver plays an important role by scheduling ACK(_MP) frames.
-A natural ACK(_MP) scheduling strategy would be to send ACK(_MP) frames on the path showing the lowest latency to provide the fastest feedback to the peer.
-However, the sender can be interested by estimating the RTT of a path instead of the sum of the forward one-way delay of a path and the return one-way delay of another.
-To that end, a receiver should periodically send ACK(_MP) frames on the path they acknowledge packets.
+Note that the receiver could use a different scheduling strategy to send ACK(_MP) frames.
+The recommended default behaviour consists in sending ACK(_MP) frames on the path they acknowledge packets.
+Other scheduling strategies, such as sending ACK(_MP) frames on the lowest latency path, might be considered, but they could impact the sender with side effects on, e.g., the RTT estimation or the congestion control scheme.
+When adopting such asymetrical acknowledgment scheduling, the receiver should at least ensure that the sender negotiated one-way delay calculation mechanism (e.g., [QUIC-Timestamp]).

 # Recovery